We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 Here’s how to set up an escalation system that works for your team.

-What is a ticket escalation system?
+What is ticket escalation?

 Ticket complexity.
 The issue requires specialized knowledge or expertise beyond the capabilities of frontline support agents.